I) What is SDLC -Software Development Life Cycle?

 Once the team has successfully all agreed on the requirement set for the project, as well as the final goal for output, the next phase is to specify the Product Design, which answers the question on “How to build this software?”

 This Design phase is essential as it serves as an input model for the later phases.
-The team would sit down together to determine the priority order of work as well as build a product roadmap.
+The team would sit down together to determine the priority order of work and build a product roadmap.

 There are two kinds of design documents developed in this phase: